 Wildlife watching is a big highlight on the Lower Klamath.
 Bald eagles and ospreys soar above the alder- and fir-lined canyon, and beavers and river otters glide through the water.
 Trips start in Happy Camp, an hour and a half drive west of Yreka, so it’s easy to combine this watery adventure with a visit to Redwood National and State Parks.
 Several companies, including O.A.R.S. and Tributary Whitewater Tours, offer guided overnight trips.

 The 16 miles of river below El Portal include several rollercoaster-like Class III-IV rapids, interspersed with placid stretches where rafters can catch their breath (or have a few water fights).
-Put-ins are along State Highway 140, a short drive from the national park entrance.
+Put-ins are along State Highway 140, a short drive from the Arch Rock park entrance.
 Trips include lunch, parking, wetsuits if the water is cold, and a round-trip bus shuttle to and from the river.
 Two-day trips are also available.
 The season begins in mid-April and runs through July, but it’s most exciting before June, when snowmelt swells the flow.

 For a kickback day on a river—all within driving distance from downtown Los Angeles—you can’t beat the Kern and Kaweah Rivers.
 Southern Californians love to leave the city bustle in the rearview mirror, crank up Merle Haggard singing, “I’ll never swim Kern River again…” and head for the Kern through oak- and sycamore-dotted foothills north of Bakersfield.
 Further north, near Visalia, the Kaweah offers watery fun.